openshift/ci-tools/TEMPLATES.md

 will be uploaded to the appropriate GCS bucket for the job build that executed the `Template`.
 Failures to retrieve or upload artifacts will not impact the overall result of the job.

+## `Pod`'s annotations

+`ci-operator.openshift.io/wait-for-container-artifacts`:
+Comma-separated list of container names for which ci-operator will wait until complete, to gather the artifacts.

+`ci-operator.openshift.io/save-container-logs`:
+Save all of the container outputs to artifacts.
+The value must be `true` to enable this feature.